baues/be/README.md

 # Be

 This monorepo was generated using [Nx](https://nx.dev).
-This is a monorepo for therb-frontend.
+This is a monorepo for building-editor suits.

 # Installation